Abraham's sacrifice

 Third

-We also know that God never advocates sin:
+We also know that God never advocates immorality:

 Say, "God does not command immorality.
 Are you saying about God what you do not know?"
 7:28